 The whole scope of work for a software developer is not just code writing.
-They must also review the current system, making ideas for improvements, including effort required to do so.
+They must also review the current system, making ideas for improvements, including the effort required to do so.
 A software developer will work closely with analysts, end users/marketing, and designers.

-Software Developers ensure the best quality of their code work by testing it, properly solving bugs and revisions of programs to increase operating efficiency before launching.
+Software Developers ensure the best quality of their code work by testing it, properly solving bugs, and revisions of programs to increase operating efficiency before launching.

 A software developer typically follows a development lifecycle methodology or delivery framework such as Scrum, XP, or Kanban.

 - Excellent analytical skills because they will be required to continually compare needs with software capabilities.

 - They must be familiar with computer languages in order to effectively work with computer programs, such as Java, C#, C++, Python

 - Be experienced with using open-source tools such as GitHub